raek/pladder/README.md

     systemctl --user link $PWD/pladder-irc@.service

-Assuming you have a configuration file named `foo.json`, enable an start a service for it like this (the `--now` argument is like running `start` immediately afterwards):
+Assuming you have a configuration file named `foo.json`, enable and start a service for it like this (the `--now` argument is like running `start` immediately afterwards):